-I am an Interaction Design Professor at the Stuttgart Media University with a Ph.D. in Experience Design and Game Studies from Aalborg University.
+I am an Experience and Game Design Professor at the Stuttgart Media University and a Conjoint Professor at the University of Newcastle in Australia with a Ph.D. in Experience Design and Game Studies from Aalborg University.
 In my research, I explore the creation of new interactive designs to support future cultural and creative experiences, with particular emphasis on games and transmedia storytelling.
 As a former manager for Research and Innovation at Sony Europe, I have worked on several large productions in the area of mobile entertainment, game design and interactive television.

 Get Milk is a learning game that has been designed to explore how multimodal learning can improve understanding of game design theory for undergraduate students.
 We found that the integrated game-based approach we offer with Get Milk activates the knowledge encapsulated in theory more effectively and helps students apply the theories to their own design thinking and opens up opportunities for synthesis and critical thinking and teaches game design theory through context awareness.
 In collaboration with Tobias Schneider.

 The Remediation of Nosferatu

 The Remediation of Nosferatu is a location based augmented reality horror adventure.
 This high fidelity prototype was designed and developed to research open and closed experiences in a transmedia fictional universe.
 The Game was designed and developed in collaboration with an HDM Masters Student.
 It features a location based semi-transparent augmented reality system that has been carefully staged on an abandoned graveyard in an urban environment (the HoppenlauFriedhof in Stuttgart, Germany).
 The Game was fragmented into sub-experiences and each sub experience was carefully placed into a specific environment to ensure rich immersion, flow and gameplay.

 The Interactive Hammock